Mechanical breakdown insurance

 - Cooling off period - Is there a cooling off

-period where you can cancel the policy at no cost if you decide you
+period when you can cancel the policy for free if you decide you

 don't need it?